About Pancreatic Cancer

 - Releases enzymes meant to help digestion

-- Adenocarcinoma – More than 90% of all cases are pancreatic exocrine tumors that form in the cells lining the pancreatic duct.
+- Adenocarcinoma – More than 90% of all cases are pancreatic exocrine tumors that form in the cells lining the pancreatic duct (which connects to the common bile duct).

 Rarer forms include: